mgw4/dotfiles/README.md

 This set of config files provides all of the major features that I was previously using with Eclipse for python developement, with the exception of the pyunit test launching.

+Usage:
+1. cd to the dotfiles folder and run the makelnk file.
+I will create links to the .files in your local directory

+2. cd to the dotfiles/vim/bundle/ folder and run ./clone_plugins.
+This will clone the plugins to the folder.

 Once you go vim you wont look back.